gemseo/gemseo/doc_src/tutorials/ssbj/doe_scenarios_construction.rst

 For example, a :term:`MDF` trade-off study includes an :ref:`mda` sampling with respect to the :term:`design variables` provided by the :term:`DOE algorithm`.

-1. Define the :class:`.MDODiscipline`
+1. Define the :class:`.Discipline`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We first instantiate the :class:`~gemseo.core.discipline.MDODiscipline`:
+We first instantiate the :class:`~gemseo.core.discipline.Discipline`:

 .. code::